suchanadatta/qppBERT-PL/README.md

 Using this QPP model on a dataset typically involves the following steps.

 `Step 0:` Preprocess your collection.
 At its simplest, qppBERT-PL works with tab-separated (TSV) files: a file (e.g., collection.tsv) will contain all passages and another (e.g., queries.tsv) will contain a set of queries.
+Besides, it has the provision of loading collection/ queries/ qrels from `ir-datasets` too.

-Step 2: Index your collection to permit fast retrieval.
+`Step 2:` Index your collection to permit fast retrieval.
 This step encodes all passages into matrices, stores them on disk, and builds data structures for efficient search.

-To experiment with TREC-DL-2021 topic set

-Step 1: Train a ColBERT model.
-You can train your own ColBERT model and validate performance on a suitable development set.

-Step 2: Index your collection.
-Once you're happy with your ColBERT model, you need to index your collection to permit fast retrieval.
-This step encodes all passages into matrices, stores them on disk, and builds data structures for efficient search.

-Step 3: Search the collection with your queries.
+`Step 3:` Search the collection with your queries.
 Given your model and index, you can issue queries over the collection to retrieve the top-k passages for each query.

-Below, we illustrate these steps via an example run on the MS MARCO Passage Ranking task.
+Below, we illustrate these steps via an example run on the MS MARCO Passage collection and TREC-DL-2021 topic set.